 The identification and characterization of possible trans-regulatory factors in a genome can be accomplished with relative ease using genome sequencing.
 For example, functional annotation of transcriptomes is able to easily identify transcription factors based on highly conserved protein domains (Ofran et al., 2007; Wang and Brown, 2006).
 Many bioinformatic tools also exist to identify microRNAs and long noncoding RNAs through sequence-based approaches (Duan et al., 2020; Liu et al., 2014).
 RNA-Seq approaches can also enable the identification of differentially expressed transcripts which might be important for biological function (Costa-Silva et al., 2017).
-Thus, it is possible to identify many of the possible trans-regulatory factors within an organism's genome with straightforward RNA sequencing approaches.
+Thus, it is possible to identify many of the trans-regulatory factors within an organism's genome with straightforward RNA sequencing approaches.

-Cis-regulatory elements (CREs), on the other hand, have historically proven difficult to identify, owing to their rapid evolution over short evolutionary distances.
-Unlike protein-coding sequences, which can be identified through mRNA sequencing and predictable open reading frames, cis-regulatory elements are composed of complex assemblies of transcription factor binding sites, which can be computationally challenging to identify (Li et al., 2015; Wasserman and Sandelin, 2004).
-These sites can change dramatically over short periods of time; for example, in the context of the even-skipped stripe 2 enhancer across several Drosophila species, the position of critical transcription factors binding sites shifted in as short a span as 1-2 million years divergence (Ludwig et al., 1998).
+Cis-regulatory elements (CREs), on the other hand, have historically proven difficult to identify even in model organisms.
+Unlike protein-coding sequences, cis-regulatory elements are composed of complex assemblies of transcription factor binding sites, which can be computationally challenging to identify (Li et al., 2015; Wasserman and Sandelin, 2004).
+These sites can change dramatically over short periods of time; for example, in the context of the even-skipped stripe 2 enhancer across several Drosophila species, the position of critical transcription factor binding sites shifted in as short a span as 1-2 million years divergence (Ludwig et al., 1998).
 Such rapid evolutionary flexibility, while important for driving short- and long-term evolutionary processes, makes the identification of such elements in novel research organisms a considerable challenge.